 Ask if they noticed the person and if they understand why they might be asking for money.
 This will allow you to clear up any misconceptions your child may have.

-Books like Yardsticks by Chip Wood, describe common developmental traits of children at different ages.
 Understanding more about your child’s level of development will help you decide the type and amount of conversation that would be most helpful in terms of discussing topics like hunger, poverty, and social class differences.

-Avoid stereotypes.
+Avoid stereotypes

-One thing to consider is kids may quickly categorize people into groups based on wealth.
 They may think about people as “poor” or “rich” and compare them to one another and themselves.
 They even make assumptions about people’s traits based on those categories.

-A 2012 study reported first-graders think of wealthy individuals as more competent than poor individuals.
 Children may relate positive traits (academic, social, and emotional) to those who have more.
 If they begin to think of people in different socio-economic classes as being fundamentally different from them, they may form prejudices about that group.

-Acknowledge their feelings.
+Acknowledge their feelings

 Your child is expressing empathy, and it is important to recognize and nurture those feelings.
 This is also a time to share a message of hope.
-You can begin discussing the importance of taking responsibility to help others and ways they can do that even as a child.

-Help them take action.
+Help them take action

 You can’t pay a family’s rent each month to keep your child’s friend in school and giving homeless people money each day isn’t the answer to teaching your child about poverty.

-One thing you can do is teach your kids about different charities and about how donations work to help those in need.
 If you’ve taught your kids about money and they have an amount of money set aside to give, this is a great time to help your child decide how they would like to help.

 At the holidays, you may see “giving trees” where you can choose a tag, and your child can use the money they saved to shop for a present for those in need.
-You can also talk to your children about charities like the United Way, Salvation Army, Feeding America, or Habitat for Humanity to name just a few.

-Showing your child a variety of charities will help them understand the different challenges individuals face and how people come together to try to help those who are less fortunate.
+And how people come together to try to help those who are less fortunate.
 This also helps children develop humility and a grateful attitude about what they have.

 You may also want to show your child that donating time, in addition to financial resources is another way to help people.
-Kids will quickly learn service, caring, and kindness can make a big difference to those in financial need.

-The Topic Won’t Go Away
+The Poverty Topic Won’t Go Away

 As your children get older, revisit this topic and discuss it in more meaningful ways.